 In late 2019, Birmingham Civic Society announced that nominations were open for our inaugural William Haywood Award.
 The Awards’ sub-committee, part of the Planning Committee, met on several occasions to review nominations and it’s no exaggeration to say that the fantastic longlist meant shortlisting was no easy task!

 From back-to-back housing and historic estates, to canal-side developments, all nominations demonstrate various aspects of innovation and regeneration that make our city special today.

-- Brindley Place – revolutionary redevelopment of brownfield site incorporating Canal side development.
+- Brindleyplace – for the revolutionary redevelopment of brownfield site incorporating canal-side development.